Application: Fox lake, Oakland County, Michigan

 Justin McLeod, Airmax Fisheries Biologist

 Fox Lake (Oakland County) is a shallow, 9 acre, low land lake characterized by heavy muck, prolific plant growth, and stagnant, eutrophic water.
 The property owners of Fox Lake desired to reduce plant growth and muck levels to facilitate better aesthetics and an improved fishery.
 Airmax developed a best management plan (BMP) for the lake, which included chemical treatments, bacteria augmentation, and aeration system installation.
 Installation of two Airmax PS40's

 and one Airmax SW40

 occurred in April of 2014 to circulate the water and deliver oxygen to the supplemental bacteria (Airmax MuckAway Pellets

 In 2013, the owners of Fox Lake contacted Airmax, Inc. to begin reclaiming the waterbody from the excessive weed growth and muck that had consumed it.
 To regain control and return the lake to an aesthetically pleasing and fishable lake, Airmax, Inc. created the best management plan (BMP) for implementation.
-Following chemical treatments during the summer of 2013, the installation of an Airmax Aeration System was completed in the spring of 2014 (Figure 1.1).
+Following chemical treatments during the summer of 2013, an Airmax Aeration System was installed in the spring of 2014 (Figure 1.1).
 Figure 1.1 – Aeration Layout (see image on left)

-The aeration system was designed to turn over Fox Lake once per day to create an optimal oxygenated environment for the aerobic bacteria to begin reducing muck on the bottom of the lake.
-MuckAway bacteria pellets, a blend of aerobic bacteria were added to the pond during the 2014 summer to accelerate muck reductions and remove available nutrients from the system.
-Pond dye and a chemical treatment program rounded out the program to address aesthetics and nuisance weed blooms (milfoil/curly leaf pondweed).
-Because muck reduction was one of the primary goals of the landowner, a sampling method was established to quantify changes in the lake-bed.
+The aeration system was designed to turn over Fox Lake once per day to create an optimal oxygenated environment the aerobic bacteria to begin reducing muck on the bottom of the lake.
+MuckAway bacteria pellets, a blend of aerobic bacteria, were added to the pond during the 2014 summer to accelerate muck reductions and remove available nutrients from the system.
+Pond dye and a chemical treatment program rounded out the program to address aesthetics and nuisance weed blooms (milfoil/curly-leaf pondweed).
+Because muck reduction was one of the primary goals of the landowner, a sampling method was established to quantify changes in the lake bed.